dit0mad/ostestapp/README.md

 ## Getting Started

-Please run "flutter pub get" to get all dependencies.
+Clone this repo on any IDE and run "flutter pub get" to get all dependencies.

 ## Architecture.